 - Load cells – texturing surface for better bond adhesion

 MicroBlasting produces accurate and uniform surface finishes.
 Surface finish creation begins with identifying the ideal surface properties for your part and then selecting the best abrasive for the job.
 Three factors impact surface finish creation:

 Type of Media

-The chemical and physical properties of abrasive affect your part’s surface finish.
+The chemical and physical properties of abrasive effect your part’s surface finish.
 For instance, angular materials tend to leave a matte finish on most surfaces and spherical media tend to leave a satin finish.
 The more energy a media can store, the rougher the surface it creates.

 Size of Media

 Speed of Media

 The speed at which the abrasive particles travel is determined by many factors: blast pressure, nozzle design, propellant or gas type, and nozzle distance.
 The faster a particle travels, the larger a crater it leaves in the targeted surface.

 The Ra is a combination of the depth of the crater and the displaced ring around the edge.
 Depending on the abrasive selection and composition of the ductile surface, micro-abrasive blasting can produce either a satin or a matte finish.

 There is no displaced ring.
 Ra is typically determined by the fracture mechanics and grain size of the substrate.
 Blasting on brittle materials only produces a matte finish.